What is Search Intent And What is its Relationship with SEO?

 4. Mixed

-Some queries blend intents, like “best budget laptops 2025,” which combines informational (research) and transactional (potential purchase) goals.
-Google may display a mix of articles, reviews, and product pages, requiring versatile content to compete.
+Some queries blend intents, such as “best budget laptops 2026,” which combines informational (research) and transactional (potential purchase) goals.
+Google may display a mix of articles, reviews, and product pages, requiring versatile content to compete effectively.

 How to Optimize Web Content for Search Intent

-To rank high, your content must address user intent precisely.
-Keywords alone aren’t enough—Google’s 2025 algorithms prioritize relevance and context.
+To rank highly, your content must address user intent precisely.
+Keywords alone are no longer enough—Google’s 2026 algorithms prioritize relevance and context.

 Here’s how to optimize effectively: